david-wahlstedt/parse-pcre2/README.md

   syntax.
 It produces a syntax tree without addressing the semantics of regex matching.

-- **Lenient syntax handling**: Some PCRE2 options---like those that
+- **Lenient syntax handling**: Some PCRE2 options—like those that
-  control whether empty character classes are allowed---are always enabled in this parser (this behavior might change in future versions).
+  control whether empty character classes are allowed—are always enabled in this parser (this behavior might change in future versions).
 In short, the parser allows some constructs that are semantically invalid but still generates a tree for them.
 For